5,602 total views, 87 views today

-Exporting and Importing is a vital aspect we need to have in software development life cycle when it comes to re-usability of the package or deployment to an environment to another environment here I recommend to callas from one tenant to another tenant as we are working on in SharePoint online.
+Exporting and Importing is a vital aspect we need to have in the software development life cycle when it comes to re-usability of the package or deployment to an environment to another environment here I recommend to call as from one tenant to another tenant as we are working on in SharePoint online.

 In this process, I will explain how we can export and import the Microsoft flow.

-1. Developer should know how to create MS flow and run it from SharePint Online.
+1. Developers should know how to create MS flow and run it from SharePoint Online.

-2. Create “Customers” custom list in your your site.
+2. Create a “Customers” custom list on your site.

 3. Need to create the below columns: